csimth335/MTH335/Chapter2/floating-point-2.md

 """)
 ```

-Notice, in the above the numbers are not large in any sense unliek $16 - 32 + 24 -8 + 3$.
+Notice, in the above the numbers are not large in any sense unlike $16 - 32 + 24 -8 + 3$.

 ###